Amenhotep19/machine-operator-monitor-go/README.md

 - The second neural network is then used to determine if the machine operator is watching the machine (i.e., head position facing camera).
 - Finally, if the proper head position has been detected, the third neural network performs facial analysis to determine the emotion of the detected operator face.

-The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a industrial data analytics system.
+Optionally data can be sent to a MQTT machine to machine messaging server, as part of an industrial data analytics system.

-The DNN models used in this application are Intel® optimized models that are part of the OpenVINO™ toolkit.
+This application uses a DNN model optimized for Intel® architecture.
+The model is part of the Intel® Distribution of OpenVINO™ toolkit.

 Find the optimized models in these locations: